DEFENSE-SEU/MCP-Github-Agent/README.md

 ## 📢 Important Notice

-This repository has been moved to a new location.
+This repository is the official implementation for our paper:
+**Code2MCP: A Multi-Agent Framework for Automated Transformation of Code Repositories into Model Context Protocol Services** [https://arxiv.org/pdf/2509.05941]

 Please follow our new repository:

 **New Repository:** https://github.com/DEFENSE-SEU/Code2MCP